alwessel/epub-news/README.md

 This repo uses a GitHub Action to trigger the **generate-heise-epub.sh** script once a day.
-It's executed within the **[linuxserver/calibre:latest](https://github.com/linuxserver/docker-calibre)** docker image in order to use a Calibre recipe to export heise.de newsticker as an EPUB file.
+It's executed within the **[linuxserver/calibre:latest](https://github.com/linuxserver/docker-calibre)** docker image in order to use a Calibre recipe to export heise.de newsticker as an PDF / EPUB file.

 ## Usage